EXIM 2019 Competitiveness Report Highlights

 June 30, 2020 | printable PDF

-The Export-Import Bank of the United States (EXIM) released its June 2020 Report to the U.S. Congress on Global Export Credit Competition (Competitiveness Report), which provides the results of the agency’s data gathering of medium- and long-tern (MLT) export credit provided by governments around the globe during calendar year 2019.
+The Export-Import Bank of the United States (EXIM) released its June 2020 Report to the U.S. Congress on Global Export Credit Competition (Competitiveness Report), which provides the results of the agency’s data gathering of medium- and long-term (MLT) export credit provided by governments around the globe during calendar year 2019.
 EXIM produces its Competitiveness Report annually by June 30, as mandated by Congress.
 The following are key findings of the 2019 Competitiveness Report.

 Increased Competition Among Providers of Official Export Credit